Contact Center Fundamentals

 In-House Training Option

 In-house, on-site training offers the added benefits of facilitated team interaction; a confidential environment where plans, processes, and policies can be openly discussed; minimized travel costs; and little or no travel time.
-For support centers with a number of managers, supervisors, and team leads, on-site training can maximize your training investment.
+For support centers with a number of attendees, on-site training can maximize your training investment.

 Pricing for an on-site course delivered at your location is determined based on a "base fee" for up to four attendees, and a per person fee for each attendee thereafter.
 On-site fees are all inclusive: